oicr-gsi/shesmu/language.md

 value.

 ## Identifiers
-All identifier is Shesmu, including olive definitions, lookup names, action names, and variables must begin with a lowercase letter a-z, followed by an number of underscores, lowercase letters a-z, and decimal digits.
+All identifier is Shesmu, including olive definitions, function names, action names, and variables must begin with a lowercase letter a-z, followed by an number of underscores, lowercase letters a-z, and decimal digits.

-Olive definitions, lookup names, action names, and variables exist in different name spaces.
+Olive definitions, function names, action names, and variables exist in different name spaces.
 It is possible to create a parameter with the same name as an action, though this is not recommended.